bear421/poe-map-log-viewer/readme.md

 - when transitioning between hideouts and towns, the load time is unattributed
 - inaccurate results if user changed system date/time; log file must be chronologically ordered
 - legacy PoE 1 map logs "You have entered Strand" (~2020 and before) currently not supported
-- leagcy PoE 1 and briefly PoE 2 "@player1 xyz" message fromat (sender / receiver ambiguous) currently not supported
+- legacy PoE 1 and briefly PoE 2 "@player1 xyz" message fromat (sender / receiver ambiguous) currently not supported

 ## Disclaimer